geo-python/site/source/course-info/python-vocabulary.rst

 .. glossary::

+  data type (*tietotyyppi*)
+     An attribute defining the characteristics of a value in a program.
+For example, type `int` is an integer (whole number).

+     *Definition to be given in Finnish.*

   function (*funktio*)
      A reusable piece of code that performs a single action.

      *Definition to be given in Finnish.*

   index
      A number indicating the location of a specific value stored in Python lists or tuples.
 The first index value of list is always ``0``.